awslabs/mlspace/frontend/docs/admin-guide/install.md

 When deploying in isolated regions you must ensure that the [EMR Service Linked Role](https://docs.aws.amazon.com/emr/latest/ManagementGuide/using-service-linked-roles.html) has been manually created prior to launching EMR Clusters.
 :::

-MLSpace leverages the default EMR roles which may already exist in your account if you've perviously launched an EMR cluster in your account.
+MLSpace leverages the default EMR roles which may already exist in your account if you've previously launched an EMR cluster in your account.
 If these roles do not exist MLSpace can create these for you as part of the CDK deployment but if you prefer to create these separately you can set `EMR_DEFAULT_ROLE_ARN` and `EMR_EC2_INSTANCE_ROLE_ARN` in `constants.ts` and MLSpace will use your